 USE OF PERSONAL DATA

-PROTECTION UNIT SA may use your personal data for the purposes set out in Appendix 1 of this Charter.
+PROTECTION UNIT LTD may use your personal data for the purposes set out in Appendix 1 of this Charter.

 In general, we shall only use your personal data if you have consented to this or where such use is based on one of the relevant legal grounds:

 - the conclusion, negotiation and performance of a contract between us and you;

 - compliance with a legal obligation;

 Disclosure of personal data to third parties